What is Overdraft?

 Overdraft is a significantly useful feature provided by the banks, as it offers aid to businesses in terms of cash flow to meet their working capital expenditure.
 Businesses often have to wait for the payments from their clients and this results in delayed payments from their side as well.
 With the support of overdraft in their current accounts, businesses can sign cheques for their clients beyond the available funds in their account.
-This prevents cheque dishonour and maintains the reputations of the business, as well.
+This prevents cheque dishonour and maintains the reputation of the business, as well.

 In today’s banking system, numerous banks provide overdraft facility in basic savings and salary accounts.
 However, this facility is not offered to everyone.
 Only the customers having a good reputation in terms of repayment habits and good credit score are eligible for this facility.
 Moreover, the overdraft facility requires a certain annual fee and customers have the right to discontinue the service whenever they want.

 Overdraft Account Eligibility